Eamonn Meaney Counselling & Psychotherapy

 • Overdosing on tablets and medications

-• Punching oneself
+• Punching or hitting oneself

 • Pulling out hair or eyelashes

-• Scratching, picking or tearing at skin
+• Scratching, picking, or tearing at skin

 • Burning yourself